 Yes, if you live in a high-risk area and have a mortgage through a federally insured or regulated lender.

-Your only option is a standard rate policy that offers separate building and personal contents coverage.
+You have options, one is a standard rate policy that offers separate building and personal content coverage.
 If you’re in a high-risk area, lenders may require you to purchase a policy before they will give you a mortgage.

 What if I’m in a low- or moderate-risk area?